Upcoming Deadlines

 • Dollar General Adult, Family and Summer Literacy Grants

 The Dollar General Foundation will provide grants of up to $10,000 to nonprofits located within 15 miles of a Dollar General store for direct services to adults with literacy needs.
-This program cycle has ended after the February 2025 deadline.
-We expect to see a new competition in 2026.
+The 2026 grant cycle has closed.
+We expect to see new guidelines in January 2027.

 • Celebrate America!